7 Reasons To Seek Addiction Treatment

-All of this self discovery and digging will feel unnatural at times and uncomfortable.
+All of this self-discovery and digging will feel unnatural at times and uncomfortable.
 But while you have the time, you can begin to practice.
 Practice becoming the person you want to become.
-Practice being goal oriented.
-Practice taking the right actions.
+Practice being goal-oriented in the recovery process.
+Practice taking the right actions towards recovery.
 Practice instilling yourself with all of the qualities you want to cultivate.
-Practice living your sober life.
+Practice doing the work to stay sober.

 And one day.
 And the day will come.
 You will wake up, and it won’t be practice anymore.
-These things will become habits that now just have to be repeated until they are who you want to be.
+These things will become habits that now just have to be repeated until they are who you want to be in your recovery journey.

-Coming out of residential care you will be ready to take your treatment, your recovery, and yourself one step closer towards a brighter future.
-That is where PHP, IOP, and OP come in.
+Coming out of inpatient care, you will be ready to take your addiction treatment, your recovery, and yourself one step closer to a brighter future.
+That is where partial hospitalization (PHP), intensive outpatient (IOP), outpatient care (OP), and other forms of follow-up care comes in.

-An inpatient recovery solution, Residential Care provides clients with a fully immersive treatment plan.
-Clients reside on the campuses of the treatment facilities, receiving 24-hour professional care.
+An inpatient drug recovery solution, residential care provides clients with a fully immersive treatment plan.
+Clients reside on the campuses of the inpatient drug treatment facilities, receiving 24-hour professional care and emotional support.
 Their daily activities are facilitated and monitored by a staff of addiction professionals.

-Following detox, clients enter residential care programs in the early stages of recovery.
-Focused on creating structure in the lives of those suffering from addiction, residential care clinical teams are invested in each aspect of a client’s care, in all forms of offered therapies.
+Following drug and alcohol detox, clients enter a residential treatment center/program in the early stages of their recovery.
+Focused on creating structure in the lives of those suffering from addiction, inpatient rehab clinical teams are invested in each aspect of a client’s care, in all forms of services offered.